jrandj/aws-solutions-architect-associate/README.md

 1. Select appropriate techniques to secure a root account.

+    * AWS organizations is an account management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage.

+    * Always enable multi-factor authentication on the root account.
+Always use a strong and complex password on the root account.
+The paying account should be used for billing purposes only.
+Do not deploy resources into the paying account.
+Enable/Disable AWS services using Service Control Policies (SCP) either on the OU or on individual accounts.

 1. Determine ways to secure credentials using features of AWS IAM.

 1. Determine the secure method for an application to access AWS APIs.